venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 **_Database Migration Service (DMS)_** easily migrate databases to Google Cloud.

 **_Datastream_** can syncrhonize data across databases, storage systems and applications.

+## Making Data Useful and Accessible

+**_Looker_** is Google's Business Intelligence (BI) platform.
+It supports BigQuery along with more than 60 different SQL databases.
+Provides rich, interactive dashboards and reports.
+Is 100% web-based.

+Streaming analytics is the processing and analyzing of data records continuously instead of in batches.
+This is used to analyze data in real time and provide insights into activities such as metering, servcer activity, geolocation of devices and website clicks.

+**_Pub/Sub_** is a Google service which ingests hundreds of millions of events per second.
+This happens in IoT-Devices.
+Pub/Sub is a distributed messaging service, that can receive these events and streams.
+It is an abbreviation of Publisher/Subscriper or Publish messages to subscribers.

+**_Dataflow_** is a Google service which unifies streaming and batch data analysis and build cohesive data pipelines.
+It extracts, transforms and loads (called "ETL") stream and batch data into data warehouses.
+A popular solution for pipeline design is **_Apache Beam_**.
+Fully-Managed and serverless.